DannieBGoode/summit-advisors/_en_posts/2025-12-01-tax-residency-in-andorra-2025-types-of-residence-permits-requirements-and-a-complete-guide-to-living-and-paying-taxes-in-the-principality-of-andorra.md

 Request a consultation and we will guide you through every step to relocate to Andorra efficiently and without complications.

 This results in an effective tax burden of roughly 5% to 7% for most residents.
-Additionally, many financial and capital income categories—such as dividends or interest—are exempt, and there are deductions for housing and family dependents.
+Additionally, many financial and capital income categories such as dividends or interest are tax exempt, and there are deductions for housing and family dependents.